 About this Webinar

 Do you have stray cats entering your shelter?
 How and when do you decide to consider them for your adoption floor or determine if they are candidates for TNR?
 Does your organization use a behavioral assessment to try to gauge the socialization level of a cat entering your system as a stray?
 Do you think it’s possible that you may be misinterpreting a scared, socialized cat’s true self?
 This webinar explores the difficulties of making these determinations.
-You can listen to this webinar at your convenience, any time 24/7.

-How common behavioral assessments perform in identifying friendly but frightened cats.
+- How common behavioral assessments perform in identifying friendly but frightened cats.

-The results of the ASPCA’s extensive research study on social vs. unsocialized cats.
+- The results of the ASPCA’s extensive research study on social vs. unsocialized cats.

-Which behaviors and responses to interaction can help establish if cats are socialized or not.
+- Which behaviors and responses to interaction can help establish if cats are socialized or not.

 This webinar is useful for any shelter, rescue or animal control agency that takes in cats.
 It is also useful for community-based TNR groups.